 At RGF’s Florida plant, Gov. Scott told manufacturers how tax cuts are benefiting Florida businesses and how he intends to continue to push for further reform in Washington.
-If elected to the U.S. Senate in November, Gov. Scott will be another strong advocate for RGF and Florida manufacturing: Republican Rep. Brian Mast, who represents Riviera Beach, voted for the historic tax cuts last December.
+If elected to the U.S. Senate in November, Gov. Scott will be another strong advocate for RGF and Florida manufacturing.
+Republican Rep. Brian Mast, who represents Riviera Beach, voted for the historic tax cuts last December.

 - “Last year, RGF had record wage increases, with employees receiving raises of 7 to 8 percent,” he said.
 “Basically, every hourly employee in our facility received a raise at the end of last year, which is something we’ve never done before.”

 First on the list?
-Expanding their office space by 3,000 square feet, a pressing need for the fast-growing company.
+Expanding its office space by 3,000 square feet, a pressing need for the fast-growing company.
 “We’ve gotten so busy and hired so many people that we ran out of office space in our main building,” admitted Ellis.
 “We’re building a new elevated office in our production area.”

-To fill these skilled jobs, RGF is investing in specialized training for their employees, so they can continue to develop their skills and further their careers.
+To fill these skilled jobs, RGF is investing in specialized training for its employees, so they can continue to develop their skills and further their careers.
 “We’ve been doing a lot more training with our employees,” Ellis said.
 “We’ve been able to implement ISO, which was a costly investment, but something we thought was needed.”